hexedrevii/los/README.md

 ![los](./los.png)

 > [!NOTE]
-> You can add -n to show your username and hostname
+> You can add -n to show your username and hostname <br>
 > Format: {user}@{host}

 ## Install